kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

 ## Cause
 By default, Istio module 1.22 and later versions inject `istio-proxy` containers as native sidecars.
 However, you can also set the annotation `sidecar.istio.io/nativeSidecar` to `"false"` for a specific Pod.
 This annotation overwrites the default setting and indicates that instead of native sidecars, the annotated Pod must be injected with a regular `istio-proxy` container.

-When the `istio-proxy` container is a regular container, it runs independently of the application container.
+When `istio-proxy` is a regular container, it runs independently of the application container.
 There is no mechanism that shuts down the `istio-proxy` regular container when the main container completes its tasks.
 Consequently, the Pod is also running.

 ## Solution

 Check whether `istio-proxy` is declared as **initContainer** or **container**.

 - If it is an **initContainer**, it means that `istio-proxy` already runs as a native sidecar.
-Since native sidecars do not cause problems with not finished Jobs, the root cause of the issue is not related to the type of containers used by Istio proxies.
+Since native sidecars do not cause problems with incomplete Jobs, the root cause of the issue is not related to the type of containers used by Istio proxies.

-- If `istio-proxy` is declared as a regular container, switch to using a native sidecar insted.
+- If `istio-proxy` is declared as a regular container, use a native sidecar insted.
 To do this, apply the annotation `sidecar.istio.io/nativeSidecar="true"` on the Pod or in the Pod template.
 See the following example:

   ```
   apiVersion: batch/v1